-It is forecast that the branch will have a higher-than normal expenditure relating to legal, cost, political campaigning due to the review of the Fire Service Act, and conferencing cost (International, National and Local) and the replacement of motor vehicle for the 2023/2024 financial year.
+It is forecast that the branch will have a higher-than normal expenditure in the 2024/2025 financial year.
+This expenditure relates to Agreement bargaining, legal cost, political campaigning, and conferencing cost (International, National and Local).
+These expenditures are likely to be off set to a large degree by the sale of excess motor vehicles.